Colophon

 Taken from Joodaloop(opens in new tab) referencing Carl Barenburg's Brutalist Web Design(opens in new tab), I consciously choose (because I like it) to adopt most parts of the brutalism code of practice:

-If I'm being honest, as a developer-by-trade, the more going on in a codebase, the more likely I am to tinker with code than write.
+If I'm being honest, as a developer-by-trade, the more intricate the codebase, the more likely I am to tinker with code than write.

 Keeping things neat and minimal keeps this site lean and fast and also keeps me honest and focused on writing.